Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Start by creating an account and choosing a movie or TV show from the thousands available.
 You can then watch Korean films with dual subtitles and learn the language.
 Instant translations will also appear when you click on an unfamiliar word.

-With the help of language learning tools, flashcards, and word games, you can turn these words into a game.
+You can turn these words into a game with the help of language-learning tools, flashcards, and word games.
 Plus, viewing videos can help you enhance your listening and speaking skills.

 7. Language Drops: Learn through Visuals